Tower Adventurer 2

 - Max capacity is 350lbs – Even the bigger riders feel firmly put

 You’ll find steering your board a breeze also.
-We felt the difference in having a larger centre fin, it helps keep you in line and going straight, which aids to building momentum and fluid movements.
+We felt the difference in having a larger center fin, and it helps keep you in line and going straight, which aids to building momentum and fluid movements.
 Perfect for cruising!

 Why did they make a Tower Adventurer “2”?